ionos-cloud/knife-ionos-cloud/docs/subcommands/composite_server_create.md

     ssh_keys: --ssh-keys SSHKEY1,SSHKEY2,..., -K SSHKEY[,SSHKEY,...]
         a list of public SSH keys to include

-    backupunit_id: --backupunit BACKUPUNIT_ID, -B BACKUPUNIT_ID
-        the uuid of the Backup Unit that user has access to.
-The property is immutable and is only allowed to be set on a new volume creation.
-It is mandatory to provide either 'public image' or 'imageAlias' in conjunction with this property.

-    user_data: --user-data USER_DATA, -u USER_DATA
-        the cloud-init configuration for the volume as base64 encoded string.
-The property is immutable and is only allowed to be set on a new volume creation.
-It is mandatory to provide either 'public image' or 'imageAlias' that has cloud-init compatibility in conjunction with this property.

     nic_name: --nic-name NAME
         name of the NIC